 The Cancer Center’s Story Project is an effort to capture stories from our community of patients, friends, family, clinicians, and staff who have been affected by cancer in some way.
 This is Dianne's Story.

-- Dianne Austin is a Program Manager at Mass General, and a blogger and advocate for natural hair.
+Dianne Austin is director of Diversity, Inclusion and Engagement, and a blogger and advocate for natural hair.
 After losing her hair to the side effects of chemotherapy, she decided to start a company that will design and provide wigs to women of color seeking wigs that look like their natural hair.

 Since being diagnosed have you learned anything new about yourself?